 Pawnshop Loan: What Is It & How Does It Work?

 If you’re strapped for cash and have a hard time qualifying for traditional loans, or you live in an underbanked area, you may be considering a pawnshop loan.
-They appear to be a convenient option — consider that there are 10,000 pawn shops currently operating in the country — but they can also come with significant disadvantages, including high fees.
+They appear to be a convenient option for fast cash, but they can also come with significant disadvantages, including high fees.

 Before putting your valuables down in pawn, learn more about what pawnshop loans are and how they work.